fioprotocol/fips/fip-5.md

 * Chain level secret key – used to encrypt all NBPAs for a particular chain (i.e. Ethereum).
 * NBPA level secret key – only used to encrypt one NBPA.

 NBPA level secret key can decrypt just one NBPA.
-Chain level secret key can decrypt current public addresses for specific chain and all future NBPAs for that chain published by the owner.
+Chain level secret key can decrypt current NBPA for specific chain and all future NBPAs for that chain published by the owner.
 FIO Address level secret key can decrypt all NBPAs associated with that FIO Address.
-The FIO Address owner can then decide which of these decrypt keys to make available to which friend by placing them on the FIO Chain encrypted.
+The FIO Address owner can then decide which of these decrypt keys to make available to which user by placing them on the FIO Chain encrypted and tagged with Payer's Search Index.

 #### Placing NBPA on chain
 Each NBPA will be encrypted using three unique secret keys.
 Method of deriving secret keys (where + is string concatenation):